How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 - Delivery method (shipped, digital download, in-person pickup)

 Don’t forget to mention any restrictions.
-For example, if the prize is a trip, specify if it includes airfare or just accommodation.
+If the prize is a trip, specify if it includes airfare or just accommodation.

 Adding high-quality images or videos of the prizes can also increase excitement.
 People love to see what they might win.